murphycj/uplot-react-native/README.md

 - `setScale(axis, options)`: Set the scale options for a specific axis.
 The `axis` can be 'x' or 'y'.
 - `setSize(width, height)`: Set the size of the chart.
 - `destroy()`: Destroy the chart instance.

+### Setting dimensions

+You can set the width and height either through the uPlot `options` or by passing a `style` prop to the `ChartUPlot` component.
+If you set both, the uPlot `options` will take precedence.

 ## Demo app